github/developer.github.com/content/integrations-directory/marketing-guidelines.md

 - You'll need to attach this logo to your GitHub Application, before the listing is published.

 ## Samples
-Feel free to look at some of existing listings in the Integrations Directory, such as [Gitter](https://github.com/integrations/gitter) or [ZenHub](https://github.com/integrations/zenhub).
+Feel free to look at existing listings in the Integrations Directory, such as [Gitter](https://github.com/integrations/gitter) or [ZenHub](https://github.com/integrations/zenhub).